Feature Deprecations & End of Support

-A list of feature deprecations and related information will be maintained on https://docs.armory.io/deprecations, and you will be notified with various different methods in order to limit any surprises for your teams.
+A list of feature deprecations and related information is maintained in the deprecations section, and you will be notified by various methods in order to limit any surprises for your teams.

 There are situations in which the deprecation timeline may be accelerated due to special circumstances.
 In all cases, we provide as much advance notification as possible.
 These situations include but are not limited to the following:

 - Essential changes, such as those needed to maintain the integrity and stability of the platform for all customers.

 - When third party software leveraged by Armory is changed or no longer available.

 - When changes are needed to protect data security and comply with any legal requirements.